I have placed an order, where is my pack?

 We have put much research and consideration into the best packaging currently available for Provenir meat.
 The number one consideration is food safety and providing a wholesome food product.
 While further consideration has been given from the perspective of environmental sustainability of the raw packaging material, post-consumer disposal (recyclability or composability) and also the impact packaging can have on reducing food waste.

 That’s why we pack our meats using Plantic trays, and where possible, we use ‘skin-pack’ packaging, which significantly increases the shelf life of the meat.
-We also use MAP and cryovac packaging, depending on the cut of meat.
+We also use cryovac packaging, depending on the cut of meat.

 Where possible, we are looking to reduce our packaging and move to non-plastic products, however, the availability of these products is limited or not 100% suitable from a food safety and shelf life / reducing food waste perspective.